bensutherland/eRNA_taxo/README.md

 #todo# Put this into parallel

-### 5. Normalization and Differential Expression
+### 5. Prepare gene expression data matrix, low expression filter, normalize
 Work within R to import the named results.xprs files and collect all into a single matrix file.
 `01_scripts/06_prepare_gxlevels_matrix.R`

-Work within R using the script in the directory
+Work within R to filter data, normalize and output a list of expressed contigs.
 `01_scripts/07_edgeR_norm.R`
+This will produce the file `08_gx_levels/expr_contigs.csv`, which can be used in the next section for annotation.

 ### 6. Annotate transcriptome
+Subset the metatranscriptome assembly to obtain only expressed contigs using the following command (note: takes long time):
+`awk '{ print $1"\ "}' 08_gx_levels/expr_contigs.csv | xargs -I{} grep -A1 {} 06_metatranscriptome/16_libs_contig.fa > 06_metatranscriptome/16_libs_contig_expr_only.fa`

-For this I suggest using Eric Normandeau's `go_enrichment` pipeline
+To annotate this fasta file, I suggest using Eric Normandeau's `go_enrichment` pipeline:
 https://github.com/enormandeau/go_enrichment
 This pipeline annotates with uniprot's swissprot database and performs enrichment tests with goatools https://github.com/tanghaibao/goatools.

-Optional: Annotate only expressed transcripts
-Unwrap fasta file
-Use fasta_unwrap.py from Eric Normandeau's scripts folder to unwrap the fasta file to obtain only the expressed contigs.

-`for i in `cat expr_contigs.csv` ; do grep -A1 $i 06_met
-atranscriptome/assemblies_merged_red0.95_bbmap_red_unwrapped.fa ; done > 06_metatranscriptome/selected_contigs_2017-09-09.fa`
+Specifically, use the steps 1-3 of `go_enrichment`.
+Then obtain output:
+`cp go_enrichment/sequence_annotation.txt eRNA_taxo/06_metatranscriptome`